ujjwalr27/BlockDAG-AI-Agent/README.md

 #### Discord Bot

 1. Create a Discord bot on the [Discord Developer Portal](https://discord.com/developers/applications)
-2. Add the bot to your server with appropriate permissions
+2. Add the bot to your server with appropriate permissions(Enable "Message Content Intent" in the bot tab)
-3. Copy the bot token to your `.env` file
+3. Copy the bot token and application id to your `.env` file
+4. Go to the "OAuth2" → "URL Generator" tab
+5.Select these scopes: bot and applications.commands
+6.Bot permissions: Send Messages, Read Message History, Use Slash Commands (at minimum) 7.Copy the generated URL and paste it in your browser 8.Select your server and authorize the bot
+9.Use the /chat command in your Discord server to test the integration

 #### Start the Service